Mintimate/DocVitePressOMR/en/guide/configurationOverride.md

 At the same time, currently, the configuration priority of `candidate_list_layout` is higher than `horizontal: true`.
 However, if the `candidate_list_layout` setting is invalid, you can also try `horizontal: true`.
 :::

-## Example: Customizing the Input Dictionary
+## Example: Custom Dictionary
 If you want to customize the dictionary, you can do so as follows, taking the "Mint Pinyin - Full Pinyin Input" in the Mint Input Method as an example:
 1. Open or create the `rime_mint.custom.yaml` file;
+2. Create a new file ending with `.dict.yaml` in the `dicts` directory, refer to the content of `rime_mint.chars.dict.yaml`, and fill in your own custom dictionary. **Pay attention to the internal tabs and spaces, it is recommended to use [VSCODE](https://code.visualstudio.com/download) to open it.**
+3. In the project directory, refer to the `rime_mint.dict.yaml` file, create `rime_mint.custom.dict.yaml`, and add references to new files in `dicts`.
-2. Use `patch` to override, change `translator/dictionary` to your custom dictionary;
+4. Use `patch` to override, change `translator/dictionary` to your custom dictionary;

-Possible content:
+Possible content of `rime_mint.custom.yaml`:
 ```yaml
 patch:
   # Set the dictionary of "Mint Pinyin - Full Pinyin Input", use the rime_mint.custom.dict.yaml file